This website lists all firework displays in NSW, so you can see what's lighting up the sky tonight.Firework displays

-The City of Sydney displays fireworks at the Chinese New Year twilight parade, Christmas tree lighting at Martin Place and our world-famous New Year's Eve celebration.
+The City of Sydney displays fireworks during Chinese New Year, the Christmas tree lighting at Martin Place and our world-famous New Year's Eve celebration.

 All other fireworks throughout the year, such as Australia Day and at Darling Harbour over summer, are organised by other authorities.